-An emerging class of medications that attack the buildup of plaque between neurons are showing some positive results delaying the progression of Alzheimer’s disease by about 30%.
+An emerging class of medications that can attack the buildup of plaque between neurons is showing some positive results in delaying the progression of Alzheimer’s disease by about 30%.

 The Norton Neuroscience Institute Memory Center provides comprehensive and compassionate diagnosis and treatment to people with a variety of memory disorders, from mild dementia to Alzheimer’s disease.

 With the largest team of board-certified and fellowship-trained specialists in Louisville and Southern Indiana, our team helps patients and their loved ones find the causes of memory impairment issues, dementia and other brain disorders.

 Our multidisciplinary care model often allows patients to book multiple appointments with various specialists for the same day.
 Also, our team of neurologists, psychiatrists and geriatric medicine specialists work together closely to develop individualized and effective treatment plans.